cameronsage923/OGLESBY-Python-Portfolio/basic-streamlit-app/README.md

 # How to run the app:

 To run the app, you may copy and paste the following command into your terminal: streamlit run basic_streamlit_app/main.py

+Alternatively, you can copy and paste the following link in your browser:[text](http://localhost:8502/)